 Day Two: Downtown – Millennium Park & Logan Square

-Start off your day with a delicious breakfast at one of two great spots near Millennium Park: Nilly Café or Goddess and the Baker.
-Nilly Café is the place to go for a quick breakfast croissant sandwich or pancakes with all the fixings.
-They offer a variety of fresh made pastries as well.
+Start off your day with a delicious breakfast near Millennium Park at Goddess and the Baker.
 Goddess and the Baker is perfect if you get excited by a Bourbon Praline Latte or a section (yes I said section) of the drink menu called “Liquid Chocolate”.
 The food is equally special with fresh, healthful ingredients packed into delicious dishes like “Bacado Omelet” or a “Smoked Salmon Tzatziki Toast”.